-As of the date of the 2014 Annual Report, additional Bonds to fund soil and groundwater remediation costs under the PECFA Program could be issued only if legislation were enacted to authorize additional borrowing for that purpose.
-Additional Bonds may be issued without any additional legislative authority to fund the Outstanding EMCP or to refund Outstanding Bonds.
+As of the date of this Part VIII to the 2016 Annual Report, additional Bonds to fund soil and groundwater remediation costs under the PECFA Program could be issued only if legislation were enacted to authorize additional borrowing for that purpose.
+Additional Bonds may be issued without any additional legislative authority to refund Outstanding Bonds.
 See "SECURITY; Additional Bonds".